 The Canadian ELD mandate is just around the corner.
 Like the U.S. ELD mandate, the ELD mandate in Canada will require most commercial drivers to install compliant Electronic Logging Devices.

-It’s important to fully understand the Canada ELD mandate and prepare for it ahead of the June 12, 2021, deadline.
+It’s important to fully understand the Canada ELD mandate and prepare for it ahead of the June 12, 2022, expected commencement of enforcement efforts.

 In this detailed blog post, we will discuss the following aspects of the upcoming ELD mandate in Canada:

 Although the Canadian version is like the U.S. ELD mandate, it’s still a complicated proceeding that you must understand.
 Non-compliance will cause hefty fines and out-of-service orders — both costly to the company and the driver.